 Child and Adolescent Psychiatry Fellowship

-The USC/Los Angeles County+USC child and adolescent psychiatry fellowship is a two-year fellowship program that is fully accredited by the Accreditation Council for Graduate Medical Education.
+The USC/Los Angeles General Medical Center child and adolescent psychiatry fellowship is a two-year fellowship program that is fully accredited by the Accreditation Council for Graduate Medical Education.
 Our program offers six fellowship spots per year.

 Our faculty consists of expert educators, neuroscientists, psychoanalysts and community psychiatrists, who mentor fellows during their time with us.
 We are fortunate to have a concentration of faculty with substantial strength in the performing and visual arts and who are adept at incorporating their creative skills and capacity to play into their work with children and families.

 Our learning and working environment emphasizes collegiality and respect for the professional and personal needs of our team members.
 For this reason, we place high importance on recruiting fellows with histories of ethical and collegial behavior.
 While child psychiatry is emotionally demanding work, our fellows and faculty find meaning in providing compassionate and effective care to children who need their help.
 This sense of meaning in work is protective against burnout.
 Lastly, the well-being of our fellows is also supported by groups, mindfulness sessions, chiefs’ meetings and a yearly retreat.

 Fellows have elective time in both years of fellowship to develop their own interests within child psychiatry.
 Past electives have included participating in coursework at a psychoanalytic institute, studying the effects of atypical antipsychotics on cardiac conduction of children in the intensive care unit and developing a scholarly presentation on how music affects emotions and learning.

 Our graduates report feeling well-prepared for all settings in which they choose to work, but our graduates are especially adept in the treatment of children facing high degrees of adversity and involved in multiple systems of care.